TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 NO GUARANTEE

-However, like other companies, Nike cannot guarantee 100% the security or confidentiality of the information you provide to us.
+However, like other companies, NIKE cannot guarantee 100% the security or confidentiality of the information you provide to us.

 COLLECTION TOOLS HOW WE COLLECT INFORMATION

-Nike automatically collects information within our products and services or stored by your browser or Device.
+NIKE automatically collects information within our products and services or stored by your browser or Device.
 We use a variety of methods to collect this information, including, but not limited to, cookies and pixel tags/web beacons ("Collection Tools").

 TURNING OFF COLLECTION TOOLS